 We borrowed a press-test vehicle for an evaluation and we can see how this powertrain could bring electrification to the Australian 4WD scene, without introducing so-called ‘range anxiety’.

 The Sport 400e test vehicle was an HSE, fitted with low-range gearing and height-adjustable air suspension, but unfortunately sat on 21-inch road-only tyres.
-This rubber could not be risked on our mild off-road circuit.
+This rubber could not be risked even on our mild off-road circuit.

 Another off-road restriction was that the hybrid package included replacement of the spare wheel by a stack of lithium batteries.
 There was no spare wheel and tyre; just a can of gorilla snot and a small air compressor.